zozi/zozibot/README.md

-# Hubot
+# Rickbot

-This is a version of GitHub's Campfire bot, hubot.
+This is a version of GitHub's Campfire bot, rickbot.
 He's pretty cool.

 This version is designed to be deployed on Rackspace using Chef

-## Playing with Hubot
+## Playing with Rickbot

-You'll need to install the necessary dependencies for hubot.
+You'll need to install the necessary dependencies for rickbot.
 All of those dependencies are provided by [npm][npmjs].

 [npmjs]: http://npmjs.org

 ## HTTP Listener

-Hubot has a HTTP listener which listens on the port specified by the `PORT` environment variable.
+Rickbot has a HTTP listener which listens on the port specified by the `PORT` environment variable.

 You can specify routes to listen on in your scripts by using the `router`